Coaching and Mentoring Introduction

 says a source on the National Resource Center website on ADHD.

-There are coaches which specialize in ADHD, as well as Life Coaches, who can help those with a wide range of mental health difficulties to better focus on life skills (Anderson, C. 2012, January 8).
-This can help them overcome certain obstacles in their day to day life and say on target with goals.
+A branch of coaching which specializes in ADHD, Life Coaches are utilized by business professionals, but can help those with a wide range of mental health difficulties to better focus on life skills (Anderson, C. 2012, January 8).
+This can help them overcome obstacles in their day to day life and say on target with goals.
 A small number of coaching professionals specialize in coaching those with bipolar disorder.

 The International Coach Federation includes coaching as an option of support for those with mental health disorders.
 There are many reasons that an individual or team might choose to work with a coach, including the following:

-When there is something at stake (a challenge, stretch goal or opportunity), and it is urgent, compelling or exciting or all of the above.
+When there is something at stake (a challenge, stretch goal, or opportunity), urgent, compelling, exciting or all of the above

-An individual has a style of relating that is ineffective or is not supporting the achievement of one's personally relevant goals.
+An individual has a style of relating that is ineffective or does not support the achievement of one's personally relevant goals

 How Coaching Helps in Mental Health Support

-A coach can provide ongoing, even daily support, helping a client through practical areas of life and helping him or her to develop coping skills in dealing with a problem or lifestyle.
+A coach can provide ongoing—even daily—support, helping a client through practical areas of life, and helping him or her develop coping skills in dealing with a problem or lifestyle.
 A person might utilize a coach daily, 15 or 20 minutes every day, or once or twice a week for an hour or two.

 Benefits of Coaching for Mental Health Support